vhfsantos/CURE/README.md

 When concatenating *by region*, **CURE** merges only UCEs from the region of the same gene.
 It stores the results in `nexus` format inside the `concatenated_by_region/` directory.
-Further phylogenetic analysis of UCEs merged with this approach would yield several phylogenetic trees, one originated from each region.
+Further phylogenetic analysis of UCEs merged with this approach would yield several phylogenetic trees, one originating from each region.

 <p align="center"><img src="misc/img/cat_by_region.png" alt="input" width="80%"></p>